 Utah 84741, map

-Making its home in the Paria Canyon-Vermilion Cliffs Wilderness Area, Buckskin Gulch is the deepest slot canyon in the Southwest United States.
-It’s highly regulated, requiring permits for day hikes and only allowing 20 overnight permits every day!
+Buckskin Gulch is the deepest slot canyon in the Southwest United States.
+It’s within the Paria Canyon-Vermilion Cliffs Wilderness, a highly regulated area that requires permits for day hikes and only allowing 20 overnight permits every day!
 Our friend recently did this epic hike, and we can’t wait to get our hands on permits too.

 Big Bend National Park, TX, 79834, map